KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-4-links-navigation/nav-section.md

     ![](images/navInsert.png)

-    {% hint style='tip' %}Don't forget-- if you place your cursor on any HTML element, Atom will underline the matching opening or closing tag for you. {% endhint %}
+    {% hint style='tip' %}Don't forget- if you place your cursor on any HTML element, Atom will underline the matching opening or closing tag for you. {% endhint %}

 1. Between the opening and closing `<div>` tags you just created, add a `<nav>` element with the classes **navbar** and **navbar-default**.